Economy of Myanmar

-The economy of Myanmar has a nominal GDP of US$69.26 billion in 2022 and an estimated purchasing power adjusted GDP of $257.34 billion in 2022 according to the International Monetary Fund.
-For the 2022 estimate, GDP per capita in Myanmar would be $4,060.67 in PPP per capita and $1,409.70 in nominal per capita.
+The economy of Myanmar is the seventh largest in Southeast Asia.
+After the return of civilian rule in 2011, the new government launched large-scale reforms, focused initially on the political system to restore peace and achieve national unity and moving quickly to an economic and social reform program.
+Current economic statistics were a huge decline from the economic statistics of Myanmar in the fiscal year of 2020, in which Myanmar's nominal GDP was $81.26 billion and its purchasing power adjusted GDP was $312.49 billion.
+Myanmar has faced an economic crisis since the 2021 coup d'état.
+According to the International Monetary Fund (IMF), Myanmar's GDP per capita in 2024 was $1,110.

 History

 Classical era

-Historically, Burma was the main trade route between India and China since 100 BC.
+Burma has been the main trade route between China and India since 100 BC.
 The Mon Kingdom of lower Burma served as important trading centre in the Bay of Bengal.
-The majority of the population involved in rice production and other forms of agriculture.
-Burma used a system based on siliver as a medium of exchange.
-All land was technically owned by the Burmese monarch.
+The majority of the population was involved in rice production and other forms of agriculture.
+Burma used silver as the trade currency.
+All land was nominally owned by the Burmese monarch.
 Exports, along with oil wells, gem mining and teak production were controlled by the monarch.
 Burma was vitally involved in the Indian Ocean trade.
-Logged teak was a prized export that was used in European shipbuilding, because of its durability, and became the focal point of the Burmese export trade from the 1700s to the 1800s.
+Logged teak was a prized export that was used in European shipbuilding because of its durability, and became the focal point of Burmese exports from the 1700s to the 1800s.

-Under the monarchy, the economy of Myanmar had been one of redistribution, a concept embedded in local society, religion, and politics (Dāna).
+Under the monarchy, the economy of Myanmar had been based on communal redistribution known in Myanmar as Dāna.
 The state set the prices of the most important commodities.
 Agrarian self-sufficiency was vital, while trade was only of secondary importance.